Chart Color Schemes

 AreaSearch analysis of employment trends sees Hammond Park performing better than 90% of local markets assessed across Australia

-Hammond Park has an educated workforce with significant representation in essential services sectors.
+Hammond Park has a well-educated workforce with prominent representation in essential services sectors.
 Its unemployment rate was 1.8% as of September 2025, lower than Greater Perth's 4.0%.
+Employment grew by an estimated 4.7% over the past year.

 Frequently Asked Questions - Employment